Bruno Sánchez-Andrade Nuño, PhD

 Press Bio (short form)

-Bruno Sánchez-Andrade Nuño, PhD is Co-Founder and Chief Scientist at Lgnd.ai and Clay, building AI tools that let the planet speak for itself.
-Former director of the Microsoft Planetary Computer.
+Bruno Sánchez-Andrade Nuño, PhD is Co-Founder and Chief Scientist at LGND and co-founder of Clay, building AI tools that let the planet speak for itself.
+Founder of the Microsoft Planetary Computer.
 Author of Impact Science.
 World Economic Forum Young Global Leader.
 Based in Copenhagen.

 Recognition